Sinterklaas

 Sinterklaas (/nl/) or Sint-Nicolaas (/nl/) is a legendary figure based on Saint Nicholas, patron saint of children.
-Other Dutch names for the figure include De Sint ("The Saint"), De Goede Sint ("The Good Saint") and De Goedheiligman (derived from goed hylickman meaning "good marriage man", alluding to his historical reputation as a Saint who can help you find a good life partner).
+Other Dutch names for the figure include De Sint ("The Saint"), De Goede Sint ("The Good Saint") and De Goedheiligman ("The Good Holy Man").
+(Note: De Goedheiligman may also be derived from goed hylickman meaning "good marriage man", alluding to his historical reputation as a Saint who can help you find a good life partner.)

 Many descendants and cognates of "Sinterklaas" or "Saint Nicholas" in other languages are also used in the Low Countries, nearby regions, and former Dutch colonies.
 (Note: Those include Sanikolas in Papiamento; Saint Nicolas in French; Sinteklaas in West Frisian; Sinterklaos in Limburgs; Sunterklaos or Sünnerklaas in Low Saxon; Sintekloai in West Flemish; Kleeschen and Zinniklos in Luxembourgish; Sankt Nikolaus or Nikolaus in German; and Sint Nicholas in Afrikaans.)

 The feast of Sinterklaas celebrates the name day of Saint Nicholas on 6 December.
 The Sinterklaas feast is celebrated annually with the giving of gifts on St. Nicholas' Eve (5 December) in the Netherlands and on the morning of Saint Nicholas Day (6 December) in Belgium, Luxembourg, western Germany, and northern France (French Flanders, Lorraine, Alsace and Artois).
 The tradition is also celebrated in some territories of the former Dutch Empire, including Aruba.

 Sinterklaas is one of the sources of the popular Christmas icon of Santa Claus.